thefeziak/PandaPanel/README.md

 # PandaPanel

-PandaPanel® is a free, open-source game server management panel built with Python.
+PandaPanel® is a free, open-source server management panel built with Python.

 ## Documentation